zar1910/kopi-sari-rasa/README.md

 # kopi-sari-rasa

 Simple project to showcase my ability in React.JS and Tailwind.
-This project promote fictional coffe store called "Kopi Sari Rasa"
+This project is one page website about fictional coffe store called "Kopi Sari Rasa."